UPPMAX/HPC-python/reflections/20250425/README.md

 Great!

-- Overall, a great session, but it would be great to have more time plannned into each session for questions.
+- Overall, a great session, but it would be great to have more time planned into each session for questions.

 I assume this is not about my session, as 60% of its time there